The 2016-2017 Outdoor Education Program Staff

 Amy Banner (Assistant OE Coordinator)

 Amy started at Taft as an Education Program Specialist in 2012.
-Since then, she has worked as a Senior Education Program Specialist and started as an Assistant OE Coordinator in August.
+Since then, she has worked as a Senior Education Program Specialist and then was promoted to Assistant OE Coordinator.
 In addition, Amy has worked as a Naturalist at Glen Helen Environmental Education Center.
 She was an Americorps Member with the National Civilian Community Corps, working with the Toledo Botanical Garden, Habitat for Humanity, Vinton Weed and Seed, Buley Afterschool Center, and the Flint Housing Association.
 Amy's professional interests include wildflowers and astronomy.
 She has a B.A. in Historic Preservation with a minor in Art from Ursuline College.

 Joshua Hapner (Assistant OE Coordinator)